Divyansh732/AI-based-proctoring-system/README.md

 7. **Audio Detection (audio_detection.py)**
    - Monitors audio input to detect unauthorized sounds or communication during the exam.

-## Usage
-1. Clone the repository to your local machine.
-2. Install the required dependencies using `pip install -r requirements.txt`.
-3. Run the respective Python scripts for the desired features.
-4. Customize parameters or integrate the features into your existing online proctoring system as needed.

 ## Requirements
 - Python 3.x
 - OpenCV